matthijsgroen/geppetto/website/docs/creating-animation/composition.md

 The white square means lightness.
 It can be used to make colors darker.

-### 🟧 Colorize mutation
+### 🟧 Target color mutation

-The orange square is to set the color as base color for 'Saturation' effects.
+The orange square is to set the color as base color for 'Color Transition' effects.

-### 🟩 Saturation mutation
+### 🟩 Color transition mutation

-The green square is to desaturate the colors.
-Normally colors would go to grayscale if the saturation is decreased, but here you can move the color towards the color set with the Colorize mutation.
+The green square is to transition the colors towards the 'Target color'.
+If no target color is specified it will transition to greyscale.

 ## Adding Controls